amritkarma/amritkarma.github.io/README.md

 		accepted solution:
 			overpass ide converts data into geojson client side (look at the code) osmbuildings requires either z-coordinate or height property, overpass-ide does not give these. need to configure them.
-				progress: openlayers can make ajax calls to overpass and store them as features
+				progress: openlayers can make ajax calls to overpass and store them as features. used layer addedfeature event to make geojson for osmbuilding.
-				todo: convert those features to be used by 3dbuildings
+				todo: convert those features to be used by 3dbuildings. need to overwrite write function() to append height property to geojson

 			offline process:
 				use overpass ide to select data